Monthly Archives: December 2009

 “no reason, no explanation, no solutions”

-Quoted at the Anais Nin blog, here.
 Reading: Notes from Walnut Tree Farm.
-Though he knows a lot, & loves facts because they channel him towards a closeness with the world, Roger Deakin isn’t big on explanations, either; he’s more … Continue reading
+Though he knows a lot, & loves facts because they channel him towards a closeness with the world, Roger Deakin isn’t big on explanations, either; he’s more concerned to pass along the experience of being there.

 boxing day